Business Loan Eligibility – 9 Things to Know

 A business must be seen to have income for a lender to consider them for a loan.
 Your annual revenue will be a baseline that helps lenders determine the maximum size of any offer, as naturally, businesses with a relatively low turnover would be a significant risk for a large loan.

-Net Operating Income (NOI) is a figure calculated based on your total income minus your operating expenses and is a factor lenders use to determine your suitability for a loan.
+Net Operating Income (NOI) is a figure calculated based on total income minus operating expenses.
+Lenders use it to determine your suitability for a loan.

 Many lenders would expect to see a total income that is at least 1.25 times your operating expenses, meaning that there are enough available funds to make loan repayments comfortably.